Count Christian of Rosenborg: Marriage, loss of dynastic rights and children

 By 1971, Princess Margrethe had produced two children, pushing Christian to 8th in the line of succession.
 He then chose to forfeit his right of succession to the throne by marrying without having received the royal assent of the monarch in the Council of State.
 His brother Ingolf had done the same three years previously.

 The king's permission to marry was not sought because it was expected to be denied, since Christian's fiancée was an untitled commoner.
-Though Frederik IX had liberalized traditional practice by allowing royal spouses who were not themselves royal, but who claimed noble blood and were known by courtesy titles (Anne Bowes-Lyon was the granddaughter of an earl, first cousin of Queen Elizabeth II, and through her first marriage to the son of an earl bore the title of viscountess; Henri de Laborde de Monpezat used the title of count, though his family's claim to nobility was later acknowledged to be flawed), it would not be until 1995 that Margrethe II would allow her children to marry commoners with neither title nor claim to noble blood.
-Christian was given the title count of Rosenborg and the style of Excellency, as was customary in the twentieth century for Danish princes who renounced or forfeited their dynastic rights.

 Prior to his elder son's wedding in 1968, Prince Knud sought to convince his brother that Ingolf should be allowed to retain his royal title after his non-dynastic marriage, a privilege which might have been subsequently extended to Christian.
 But the king refused, on the grounds that other males of the dynasty, who had been demoted to counts of Rosenborg upon marriage, might try to re-claim their royal rank if Ingolf were allowed to do so despite his marrying a commoner as they had done.
 So, in 1971, Christian renounced his rights to the throne and took the title count of Rosenborg.